-In 2006 I started Monochrome and now, ten years later, it has become the most widely read magazine focused exclusively on high-end watches.
-Monochrome’s readership is global, with significant representation in the world’s major capitals and financial centres.
+In 2006 I started MONOCHROME and now, eleven years later, it has become the most widely-read magazine focused exclusively on high-end watches.
+We’re the largest watch publication in Europe and the third worldwide.
+MONOCHROME’s readership is global, with significant representation in the world’s major capitals and financial centers.

-What sets us apart is that we love to explain, educate and share the passion for technically complex aspects and the beauty hand-finished mechanical movements.
-Not everyone understands the nitty gritty of a constant force mechanism, a tourbillon and a perpetual calendar, and many technical aspects remain ‘abracadabra’.
-That’s why we explain everything in a way that it becomes easy to understand.
+What sets us apart is that we love to explain, educate and share the passion for technically complex aspects and the beauty of hand-finished mechanical movements.
+Not everyone understands the nitty-gritty of a constant force mechanism, a tourbillon or a perpetual calendar, and many technical aspects remain ‘abracadabra’.
+That’s why we explain everything in a way that makes it easy to understand.

 With our team of experts, we hope to serve you the most interesting stories and the most beautiful watches.
-Monochrome has a small team of passionate and knowledgeable watch experts and I’m happy to introduce them to you.
+MONOCHROME has a small team of passionate and knowledgeable watch experts and I’m delighted to introduce them to you.

 Brice Goulard is based in Tours, France, and before becoming a full-time watch nerd he worked as an investment banker.
 For him, everything began with an old mechanical chronograph at the age of 15.
 Since that time, he manages to keep in touch with everything related to watches.
 Two main interests for Brice: vintage aviation chronographs and moon-phase watches as a collector and Haute Horology as a passion.
 He has a strong taste for aesthetics and loves the beauty of mechanics!

-Robin Nooij is a 30-year old Dutchmen, and a huge watch-enthusiast.
-What defines Robin, is that he finds something appealing in every single watch.
+Robin Nooij is a 30-year old Dutchman and a huge watch-enthusiast.
+What defines Robin is that he finds something appealing in every single watch.
 Whether it is mechanical or quartz, futuristic or classical, on a leather strap or metal bracelet, square or round, he sees the beauty in just about any watch from just about any brand.

-Evan Yeung started out with just a simple appreciation on mechanical devices particularly on timepieces.
+Evan Yeung started out with just a simple appreciation of mechanical devices, particularly of timepieces.
 A former consultant turned business school student, his appreciation heightened when he got his first vintage watch courtesy of his first paycheck.
-Before he knows it, his little appreciation has evolved to become his passion.
-Scouring the world for timepieces worth owning, may it be from the golden age of horology (vintage) or from the innovations of the watchmakers of today.
-His desire to share his passion is what drives him to write articles on timepieces of value.
+Before he knows it, his appreciation has evolved into a consuming passion.
+Scouring the world for timepieces worth owning, be they from the golden age of horology (vintage) or from the innovations of the watchmakers of today, his desire to share his passion is what drives him to write articles on timepieces of value.
 His taste for wristwatches may be unorthodox at times, but his principle in selecting remains the same – that is to find a timepiece that is genuinely good.

-Max E. Reddick – ‘Time in Eternity, Eternity in Time’ – Max’s love of watches began as a boy with his attempt to emulate the fictional character, James Bond.
+Max E. Reddick – ‘Time in Eternity, Eternity in Time’ – Max’s love of watches began as a boy with his attempt to emulate the world’s most famous spy -James Bond.
 With a vivid imagination and a prized Seiko (sorry Omega), the watch fever started albeit through a laughable impersonation.
-Having left boyish pretensions behind, the new daydreams all revolve around the ocean.
-Classic Marine Chronometers, Dive Watches, and Nautically Themed Chronographs are first loves.
-Max’s interest in Reformed Theology, Jungian Psychology and Haute Horology means that Switzerland is an enduring focus.
+Having left boyish pretensions behind, his new daydreams all revolve around the ocean.
+Classic Marine Chronometers, Dive Watches, and Nautically Themed Chronographs are true oves.
+Max’s interest in Reformed Theology, Jungian Psychology, and Haute Horology means that Switzerland is an enduring focus.

-Ilias Giannopoulos lives in Athens, Greece and he has been fascinated with wristwatches, for as long as he remembers.
-HIs affection for the small mechanical wonders, as he calls them, began when he was young boy, standing in front of a Porsche Design boutique, staring at a weird looking ‘object’ (IWC Ocean 2000).
-From that point he was bitten by the watch-bug and through the years he discovered his true fascination: vintage wristwatches.
+Ilias Giannopoulos lives in Athens, Greece and he has been fascinated with wristwatches for as long as he remembers.
+His affection for the small mechanical wonders, as he calls them, began when he was a young boy, standing in front of a Porsche Design boutique staring at a weird looking ‘object’ (IWC Ocean 2000).
+From that point, he was bitten by the watch bug and throughout the years discovered his true fascination: vintage wristwatches.
 His point of focus will be vintage, and especially military and tool timepieces.
-He will photograph and write articles exclusively for Monochrome-watches.